MicroEJ/docs/SDK6UserGuide/selectVeePort.rst

 If several ways are used, the following rules are applied:

 - If ``veePortFile`` or ``veePortDir`` is set, the other options are ignored.
 - If the module project defined several VEE Ports, the build fails.
-For example the following cases are not allowed:
+For example, the following cases are not allowed:

   - Setting a VEE Port with the option ``veePortFile`` and another one with the option ``veePortDir``
   - Declaring 2 VEE Ports as Dependencies